-Pelvic Floor Massage: Relaxation of the Pelvic Floor in Women and Men
+Pelvic Floor Massage: Relaxation for Women and Men

 Unterkörper einer Frau nach Schwangerschaft mit Händen davor die ein Herz formen

 The term “pelvic floor massage” is being heard more and more often.
-Only a few years ago, it sounded exotic to many.
-But what does it really involve?
+Just a few years ago, it sounded exotic to many people.
+But what is really behind it?

-The pelvic floor is far more than a simple group of muscles: it is a complex system of several muscle layers and connective tissue that supports the centre of your body and is deeply connected to your nervous system.
-This sensitive network responds immediately to stress, holds emotional tension and influences both your posture and your emotional balance.
-From my experience as a midwife, sex therapist and woman, I know: targeted massage is the most direct way to release deep-seated tension in these layers and to give the body the signal that it is safe to relax.
-It is a powerful key to greater lightness and to your own sensual awareness.
+The pelvic floor is far more than a simple network of muscles: it is a complex system of several muscle layers, fasciae and connective tissue.
+These fascial structures connect it to the surrounding organs, the pelvic ring and the spine, and they interact closely with our nervous system.
+This sensitive network responds immediately to stress, reflects emotional strain and influences both our posture and emotional wellbeing.
+From my experience as a midwife, sex therapist and woman, I know that targeted massage is a direct and effective way to release deep-seated tension within these layers and give the body a signal that it is safe to relax.
+It can be a powerful key to greater ease and deeper sensuality.

 Contents

-A massage does not only feel good physically; it is a form of self-care that calms the entire system.
-I especially recommend it during pregnancy and for recovery after birth, when the tissue needs renewed elasticity.
-It is also helpful in cases of chronic pelvic floor tension, pain such as that caused by endometriosis, or scar tissue.
+A massage not only feels good physically, it is also a form of self-care that helps calm the entire system.
+I particularly recommend it during pregnancy and for recovery after childbirth, when the tissues need renewed flexibility.
+It is equally helpful for chronic pelvic floor tension, pain caused by conditions such as endometriosis or scar tissue, as well as pain of unknown origin.

-But even if you feel stressed in everyday life and notice that you are “closing off” in your pelvic area, massage provides valuable relief.
-It gently releases the often unconscious protective tension in the pelvis and helps reduce peaks of pain.
+However, if you are under stress in daily life and notice that you are “tensing up down there”, massage can also provide valuable relief.
+It helps gently release the often unconscious protective tension in the pelvis and reduce peaks of pain.

 Typical Areas of Application

-Massage can help in many situations.
+A massage can be helpful in many situations.
 I particularly recommend it in the following areas:

-• Pain and trigger points: Gentle pressure on painful muscle knots improves circulation and creates relief.
-This is especially valuable in chronic pain syndromes and endometriosis, or to help prevent menstrual discomfort.
-By releasing tension between cycles, you interrupt the vicious circle of chronic tightening and pain.
+• Pain and Trigger Points: Gentle pressure on painful muscle knots promotes circulation and provides relief.
+This is particularly valuable in chronic pain syndromes and endometriosis, and can also help prevent menstrual discomfort.
+By releasing tension between menstrual cycles, you interrupt the vicious cycle of chronic muscle tightness and pain.

-• Birth, surgery and recovery: A flexible pelvic floor can ease childbirth.
-After birth or surgical procedures, massage helps keep scar tissue elastic or gently return it to a more mobile state.
+• Childbirth, Surgery and Recovery: A flexible pelvic floor can make childbirth easier.
+After childbirth or surgery, massage helps keep scar tissue flexible or gently restore it to this mobile state.

-• Grounding and vitality: In many traditions, the pelvic floor is considered the seat of the root chakra – an energy centre for safety and basic trust.
-Massage helps you feel these qualities, ground yourself and strengthen your vital energy.
+• Grounding and Vitality: In many traditions, the pelvic floor is regarded as the seat of the root chakra – an energy centre associated with security and trust.
+Massage helps you connect with these qualities, feel grounded and strengthen your vital energy.

-• Body awareness: Touch helps you experience your pelvic floor again as your living centre.
+• Body Awareness: Touch helps you experience your pelvic floor once again as your living centre.

-• Sexual pleasure: A relaxed pelvis is the foundation of enjoyment.
-Massage releases blockages and increases sensitivity and orgasm intensity.
+• Sexual Pleasure: A relaxed pelvis is the foundation of pleasure.
+Massage releases blockages and increases sensitivity and orgasmic intensity.

 Effects of Pelvic Floor Massage

-The effect of targeted massage goes far beyond the local tissue.
-As the pelvic floor is closely connected to other regions of the body through fascial chains and nerve pathways, something remarkable often happens: when the pelvic floor releases, other areas of your body – such as your face and jaw – relax almost simultaneously, and your breathing becomes more regular and complete.
+The effects of targeted massage extend far beyond the local tissues.
+Because the pelvic floor is closely connected to other parts of the body through fascial chains and nerve pathways, something remarkable often happens: when the pelvic floor relaxes, other areas such as the face, jaw and even your breathing frequently relax almost at the same time.

-• Regeneration boost: Improved circulation supplies the tissue with oxygen.
+• Recovery Stimulus: Improved circulation supplies the tissues with oxygen.

-• Hormonal balance: Reduction of stress through calming the autonomic nervous system by mindful touch.
+• Hormonal Balance: Stress reduction through calming of the autonomic nervous system via mindful touch.

 • Relief: Noticeable reduction of pressure and pain in the pelvis and lower back.

-• Sensuality: A relaxed pelvic floor is more receptive to pleasure and orgasm.
+• Sensuality: A relaxed pelvic floor is more responsive to pleasure and orgasms.

 How Pelvic Floor Massage Works

 You can perform the massage yourself or – if there is deep trust – share it with your partner.
-What matters is calmness, time and a caring attitude towards yourself.
-Through gentle touch, your muscles respond involuntarily with relaxation.
-In this way, you effortlessly experience how the fine structures of your pelvic floor soften almost automatically and return to their natural vitality.
-It is not about performance or achieving a technical goal, but about sensing and feeling.
-Only when your nervous system feels safe can the tissue truly soften.
+What matters most is calmness, time and a caring attitude towards yourself.
+Through gentle touch, your muscles respond involuntarily by relaxing.
+In this way, you can effortlessly experience how the delicate structures of your pelvic floor become softer almost automatically and return to their natural vitality.
+This is not about performance or achieving a technical goal, but about reconnecting with sensation.
+Only when your nervous system feels safe can the tissues truly soften.

 Relaxation takes place on different levels.
-It is often helpful to gradually approach from the outside in, giving your body the signal of safety.
+It is often helpful to work gradually from the outside inwards, giving the body a sense of safety and trust.

-The pelvic floor can already be invited into relaxation from the outside.
+Even from the outside, the pelvic floor can be invited to relax.
 Gentle pressure with the fingertips or rolling on small massage balls (such as Franklin Balls) in the perineal area stimulates circulation.
-Many women experience their first “aha moment” here when they feel the tissue yield under warmth and steady pressure.
-You can also use the YoniSphere® externally by gently guiding it against the perineum or the sitting bones.
-This external contact prepares the pelvic floor optimally for deeper release.
+Many women experience their first “aha moment” here when they notice how the tissues begin to soften under warmth and steady pressure.
+You can also use YoniSphere® externally by gently applying it against the perineum or the sitting bones.
+This external contact prepares the pelvic floor optimally for deeper work.

-Internal release takes place vaginally by dwelling on tense points.
-While your fingers often tire quickly, anatomically shaped tools allow for much deeper relaxation without strain.
-The YoniSphere® enables you, through its curvature, to reach the posterior and lateral layers of the pelvic floor without putting strain on your wrist.
+Internal release is performed vaginally by gently resting on areas of tension.
+While your own fingers often tire quickly, anatomically shaped tools allow a much deeper level of relaxation, particularly because you do not have to exert yourself during the process.
+Thanks to the curved shaft, YoniSphere® allows you to reach the posterior and lateral layers of the pelvic floor without having to strain your wrist.

-The aim is always the moment when the muscle noticeably “melts” under gentle contact.
-This involuntary release is the key to achieving real relief, even in deeper complaints or chronic pain.
-The effect is that your buttocks feel broader and softer when sitting, almost as if merging with the surface.
-As a result, the whole body relaxes – a deeply pleasant sensation.
+The goal is always the moment when the muscle noticeably “melts” beneath the gentle contact.
+This involuntary release is the key to achieving genuine relief, even in cases of deeper dysfunction or chronic pain.
+One effect is that your buttocks feel broader and softer when sitting, almost as if they were merging with the surface beneath you.
+As a result, the entire body relaxes – a wonderful feeling.

 Suitable Tools for Pelvic Floor Massage

 To guide the pelvic floor effectively into relaxation without straining yourself, the right tools are essential.
 A good tool should allow you to remain passive.
-If you have to contort yourself to reach a specific area, your shoulders and pelvis will often reflexively tense again – which would counteract the goal of the massage.
+If you have to contort yourself to reach a particular area, your shoulders and pelvis often tense up reflexively again – the exact opposite of the intended effect.

-Franklin Balls are ideal for the external approach.
-Their pleasant texture adapts perfectly to your anatomy.
+The Franklin Ball is ideal for the external introduction.
+Its pleasant texture adapts perfectly to the body's anatomy.

-• Use: You can allow yourself to sink onto the balls while sitting or lying down.
+• Use: You can simply sink into the ball while sitting or lying down.

-• Effect: Through your body weight, gentle movements and conscious breathing, you gradually sink into the balls.
-This loosens the muscles and fascia around the bony pelvis over a broad area.
-It is the perfect method to prepare your nervous system for letting go before going deeper.
+• Effect: Through your body weight, gentle movement and focused breathing, you gradually sink into the ball.
+This releases tension in the muscles and fascia surrounding the bony pelvis.
+It is the perfect method for preparing the nervous system to let go before moving on to deeper work.

-For internal release and targeted work on firm trigger points, the YoniSphere® is the tool of choice.
+For internal release and targeted work on persistent trigger points, YoniSphere® is the ideal tool.
 It is particularly practical because:

-• Anatomical shape: It can be used effortlessly while lying down, without twisting your wrist or bending your arm uncomfortably.
+• Anatomical Shape: YoniSphere® can be used effortlessly while lying down, without twisting the wrist or having to hold the arm in an awkward position.

-• Effortless grip: The rounded handle allows your hand to remain relaxed – this ease transfers directly to your entire body.
+• Effortless Grip: The spherical handle allows your hand to remain relaxed – and that relaxation transfers directly to your entire body.

-• Thermal benefit: Made from highly polished implant-grade steel, it quickly adapts to body temperature.
-A special advantage: you can warm the YoniSphere® in warm water beforehand.
-The stored warmth acts like gentle deep relaxation directly on the muscle and signals to your nervous system immediately: “You are allowed to let go.”
+• Warmth & Thermal Benefits: Made from highly polished anti-allergenic stainless steel for implants, it immediately adapts to body temperature.
+An additional advantage is that YoniSphere® can be warmed beforehand in warm water.
+The stored warmth acts like a gentle deep relaxation directly on the muscle and immediately signals to your nervous system: “You can let go now.”

-• Precision: Thanks to its specific curvature, you can reach deeper muscle layers and release adhesions (e.g. after surgery or childbirth) without applying force.
+• Precision: Thanks to its special curvature, you can reach even the deeper muscle layers and release adhesions (for example after surgery or childbirth) without effort.

-• Hygiene & sustainability: The non-porous implant-grade steel is extremely hygienic, easy to clean and highly durable.
-Unlike plastic tools, there is no abrasion or plasticisers – a sustainable investment in your health that can accompany you for years.
+• Hygiene & Sustainability: The non-porous anti-allergenic stainless steel is extremely hygienic, easy to clean and exceptionally durable.
+Unlike plastic tools, there is no abrasion or release of plasticisers – making it a sustainable investment in your health that can accompany you for many years.

-Theros YoniSphere made of implant-grade steel – tool for pelvic floor massage
+Theros YoniSphere made from implant-grade steel – a tool for pelvic floor massage

 How to Perform a Pelvic Floor Massage

-The most important rule first: your breath guides the movement.
-Create a warm, undisturbed environment so your nervous system can switch into “safety mode”.
+The most important rule first: let your breath guide the process.
+Create a warm, undisturbed environment so that your nervous system can switch into a state of safety.

-Sit on a stool or chair with a firm seat.
-Place the Franklin Balls under your sitting bones.
+Sit on a stool or a chair with a firm seat.
+Place the Franklin Balls beneath your sitting bones.

-• With each exhalation, allow your pelvis to become heavier and feel yourself sink deeper into the balls.
+• With every exhalation, allow your pelvis to become heavier and notice how you sink more deeply into the balls.

-• This gentle compression loosens the muscles and fascial structures around the bony pelvis.
-It prepares your body to release more deeply.
+• This gentle compression releases the muscles and fascial structures surrounding the bony pelvis.
+It prepares your body to let go more deeply.

-Tip: You can find detailed illustrated guidance for this approach in our download section.
-In the PDF “Pelvic floor exercises with Viball®” we show two specific release exercises using Franklin Balls that help you consciously relax your pelvic floor muscles.
+Tip: You can find a detailed illustrated guide to this introduction in our download section.
+In the PDF “Pelvic Floor Exercises With Viball®”, we show two specific relaxation exercises using Franklin Balls that help you release pelvic floor tension in a targeted way.

 Step 2: Preparation – Warmth & Moisture

-To relax the tissue even more deeply, a short session of Yoni Steaming before the massage is recommended.
-The warm steam opens the pores, promotes circulation and makes the tissue particularly supple, preparing you for this practice as a whole.
-If you use aromatic herbs, the effect is enhanced.
+To relax the tissues even more deeply, a short Yoni Steaming session before the massage is recommended.
+The warm steam opens the pores, promotes circulation and makes the tissues particularly supple while preparing you mentally and physically for the practice.
+If you use fragrant herbs, the effect can be enhanced.

-• While steaming, you can warm your YoniSphere® in a bowl of warm water.
-This prevents a cold stimulus when inserting and supports the relaxation effect.
+• While steaming, you can place your YoniSphere® in a bowl of warm water.
+This prevents a cold sensation during insertion and further supports the relaxing effect of the steaming session.

-Move into a comfortable position – either lying flat on your back or in a supported half-sitting position (leaning comfortably against a wall or the headboard).
-Your legs are loosely bent.
+Move into a comfortable position – either lying flat on your back or in a semi-reclined seated position (comfortably supported by a wall or the headboard of your bed).
+Keep your legs relaxed and bent.

-• Use sufficient lubricant and slowly insert the warmed YoniSphere® (place a protective towel underneath, as some lubricant may leak out).
+• Use sufficient luricant and slowly insert the warmed YoniSphere® (it is advisable to place a towel underneath beforehand, as some lubricant may leak out).

-• Again, follow your exhalation: with each breath out, the tool may glide a little deeper – without active pressure.
+• Use your breath here as well: with each exhalation, allow the tool to glide a little deeper without applying active pressure.

-• Thanks to the rounded handle, your hand can rest relaxed beside your body without twisting your wrist.
+• Thanks to the spherical handle, your hand can remain comfortably beside your body without any need to twist your wrist.

-Move the sphere of the YoniSphere® slowly in circular motions along the inner musculature – imagine the face of a clock that you explore point by point.
-If you find a spot that feels firm or sensitive (a trigger point):
+Move the sphere of the YoniSphere® very slowly in circular motions along the muscles – imagine the face of a clock that you explore point by point.
+When you find a firm or sensitive area (a trigger point):

-• Simply stay there for a few moments.
+• Simply remain there for a few moments.

-• Important: Do not press forcefully.
-Maintain only gentle contact.
+• Important: Do not forcefully press against it.
+Maintain only steady, gentle contact.

-• Breathe deeply into the pelvis and feel the tissue soften under the warmth.
+• Breathe deeply into your pelvis and notice how the tissues soften and yield beneath the warmth.
+Allow yourself to soften as well.

-• Once you notice the tension decreasing, move on to the next point.
+• As soon as you feel the tension easing, move on to the next area.

 Step 5: Integration

-Carefully remove the tool and remain lying down for another minute or two.
-Can you feel the new sense of space and warmth?
-This feeling of relaxation helps you reduce protective tension in the pelvis during daily life.
+Carefully remove the YoniSphere® and remain lying down for a few minutes.
+Can you feel the new sense of openness and warmth?
+This feeling of relaxation helps reduce protective tension in the pelvis throughout daily life.

 Additional Support in Daily Life

-To carry the feeling of relaxation and awareness into everyday life, Viball® Kegel balls are a perfect complement.
-Through their subtle passive vibration, they gently remind the pelvic floor of its natural mobility without overwhelming it.
-In this way, the effect of the massage lasts longer and your pelvis feels alive and relieved throughout the day.
+To carry this sense of relaxation and vitality into everyday life, Viball® Kegel balls are a perfect complement.
+Through their subtle passive vibration, they continually remind the pelvic floor of its natural mobility without overloading it.
+This helps prolong the effects of the massage and keeps the pelvis feeling alive and relieved throughout the day.

 Conclusion: Pelvic floor massage is your path from rigidity back to softness.
-It forms the foundation for health, upright posture and fulfilling sexuality.
+It is a foundation for health, upright posture and fulfilling sexuality.

 Hera Schulte Westenberg